lightly-ai/lightly/docs/source/getting_started/main_concepts.rst

    backbone you want!
 If you don't know where to start, our tutorials show how you can get a backbone neural network from a :py:class:`lightly.models.resnet.ResNet`.
 * **Model**
-   The model combines your backbone neural network with a projection head and, if required, a momentum encoder to provide an easy-to-use interface to the most popular self-supervised learning frameworks.
+   The model combines your backbone neural network with one or multiple heads and, if required, a momentum encoder to provide an easy-to-use interface to the most popular self-supervised learning frameworks.
 Learn more in our tutorials: